tbm/homepage/pages/debian/kirkwood/qnap/ts-119/install.md

 disk and a Debian kernel will be put in flash that will start Debian from disk.

-If you follow this procedure, Debian 9 (stretch) will be installed to your SATA disk and the QNAP firmware on disk and in flash will be replaced with Debian.
+If you follow this procedure, Debian 10 (buster) will be installed to your SATA disk and the QNAP firmware on disk and in flash will be replaced with Debian.
 Debian does not install a web interface to configure your machine, although it's possible to install such software.
 If this is not